Energinet-DataHub/opengeh-wholesale/source/databricks/README.md

     pytest file-name.py
     ```

-* You can also run a specific test in the file by executing the following command
+* To run a specific test functions in the file by executing the following command

     ```text
     pytest file-name.py::function-name
     ```
+* You can also add flags to any of the above statements.
+Her are some we commonly use:

+    *-vv stands for very verbose and will show a bit more information regarding the tests being run*

+    *-s allows the output of a print statement to be displayed in the console aswell as .show statment*

 ## Debugging Tests